-Mark Bodenschatz was named Associate Athletic Director for Facilities and Operations in May 2007.
+Mark Bodenschatz was named Associate Athletic Director for Facilities and Operations for Penn State University Intercollegiate Athletics in May 2007.

 Bodenschatz serves as the facilities coordinator for Intercollegiate Athletics (ICA) and is responsible for capital planning and major maintenance.
-He has oversight of ICA's building coordinators, field maintenance staff, operations staff, event staff, IT staff, Intramural, Strength and Fitness programs, Club Sports, Team Sports, Ability Athletics, and Auxiliary Enterprises including golf courses, ice pavilion, tennis center, and Stone Valley Recreational Center.
+He oversees ICA's building coordinators, field maintenance department, operations department, events department, and IT department.
 In addition, Bodenschatz serves as the Director of Game Day Operations at Beaver Stadium.

-Bodenschatz serves on University-wide committees including: the President's Task Force for Workplace Environment; Penn State Emergency Management Group; the University Access Committee; Intermodal Transportation Committee; Enterprise Risk Management Finance and Business Key Initiative; Environmental Stewardship Finance and Business Key Initiative; and the Facilities Fee Advisory Committee.
-Previously, Bodenschatz served on the Ethics and Conflicts of Interest Committee and the Strategic Security Planning Group.
+Bodenschatz serves on University-wide committees including: Penn State Emergency Management Group; the University Access Committee; Risk Council; IT Leadership Council; and the Facilities Fee Advisory Committee.
+Previously, Bodenschatz served on the President's Task Force for Workplace Environment, the Ethics and Conflicts of Interest Committee, Environmental Strategy Team, and the Strategic Security Planning Group.

 A licensed Professional Engineer and a Certified Sports Security Professional (CSSP), Bodenschatz holds Bachelor (1987) and Master (1997) degrees from Penn State in Architectural Engineering.
 He is a member of National Center for Spectator Sport Safety and Security (NCS4), Stadium Managers Association; and International Association of Assembly Managers.